tanmay-g/Sunshine/README.md

 # Sunshine
-An app that presents the user with the weather forecast for a selected location
+An app that presents the user with the weather forecast for a selected location This is the follow-along course for Udacity's Android developer nanodegree

-To run, place the OpenWeatherMap API key at /Sunshine/app/build.gradle, line 21, in place of the string \<REDACTED\>
+To run, add in the following keys in place of the <REDACTED> string:
+- OpenWeatherMap API key in /Sunshine/app/build.gradle
-And the Google API app key in google-services.json
+- The Google API app key in /Sunshine/app/google-services.json
+- The Google places api key in /Sunshine/app/src/main/AndroidManifest.xml